jstehn/resume-llm/README.md

 - **Resume Ingestion**: Convert resumes from various formats (PDF, text, JSON Resume) into a standardized JSON format
 - **AI-Powered Analysis**: Use LangGraph agents to analyze job descriptions and identify key requirements
 - **Smart Optimization**: Get specific suggestions for improving your resume for each job application
-- **Multiple LLM Support**: Works with OpenAI GPT models, local Ollama models, or other LangChain-compatible providers
+- **Multiple LLM Support**: Works with OpenAI GPT models or other LangChain-compatible providers
 - **Version Control**: Track different versions of your resume and their modifications
 - **User Management**: Support for multiple users with their own configurations and API keys
 - **Conversation History**: Stateful AI agent that remembers previous interactions